logon84/pySVS/README.md

 Before running the program, be sure to edit the pySVS.py file and enter the mac address of your SVS Subwoofer.

 I only own a SB-1000PRO to test, so the rest of SVS Subwoofers could or couldn't work, I don't know.
-Working on both Linux and Windows (version >= fall creators update).
+Tested on both Linux and Windows (version >= fall creators update).